hipc-book/hipc-book.github.io/_lectures/3-management_and_measurement.md

 Much of the LLVM implementation is written in C++, and is purposely language-agnostic.
 Instead, a frontend compiler emits LLVM IR, which LLVM can optimise and convert to machine-dependent assembly for execution.
 Because of this, LLVM currently contains support for over 30 languages.

 The C-language frontend to LLVM is known as Clang, and it is capable of compiling C, C++ and Objective-C, and also supports the OpenMP, OpenCL, CUDA and HIP language frameworks.
-Clang is designed to be a drop-in replacement for GCC, and so largely supports many of the same compilation flags.
+Clang is designed to be a drop-in replacement for GCC, and so supports many of the same compilation flags.

 Such is the success of LLVM/Clang, that in recent years it has been forked by AMD, Intel and Cray for their compiler environments.